Amneal Pharmaceuticals: History

-In 2007, the company acquired five divested drugs from Mylan which Mylan was forced to sell as part of their acquisition of the generics unit of Merck KGaA.
+In 2007, the company acquired five divested drugs from Mylan which Mylan was forced to sell as part of their acquisition of the generic's unit of Merck KGaA.
 At this time, the company was noted as being a private company based in Paterson, New Jersey.

-After the 2007 acquisition of Akyma Pharmaceuticals, a Glasgow, Kentucky-based regional distributor, Amneal launched its own product label.
+That same year, it acquired Akyma Pharmaceuticals, a Glasgow, Kentucky-based regional distributor, and began marketing products under the Amneal label.

-In 2008, the company expanded into India with the development of an R&D Centre in Gujarat.
+In 2008, the Amneal expanded internationally with the opening of a research and development center in Gujarat, India.
 Continued expansion in the United States occurred between 2010 and 2016 in New Jersey, New York and Kentucky.
 As of 2017, the company had grown much of its physical footprint and product base through a series of acquisitions, including the acquisition of assets from Pfizer, Actavis and Warner Chilcott.

-In 2018, Amneal Pharmaceuticals LLC merged with Impax Laboratories, Inc. to form Amneal Pharmaceuticals, Inc. Shares of newly public AMRX began trading on the NYSE on May 7, 2018.
-Concurrent with the Impax merger, Amneal acquired Gemini Laboratories for $117 million, including Unithroid, Gemini's lead product for treating hypothyroidism.